cockroachdb/docs/v22.1/common-table-expressions.md

 1. Add the `RECURSIVE` keyword directly after the `WITH` operator in the CTE definition, and before the CTE name.
 1. Define an initial, non-recursive subquery.
 This subquery defines the initial values of the CTE.
-1. Add the `UNION ALL` keyword after the initial subquery.
+1. Add the `UNION` or `UNION ALL` keyword after the initial subquery.
+The `UNION` variant deduplicates rows.
 1. Define a recursive subquery that references its own output.
 This subquery can also reference the CTE name, unlike the initial subquery.
 1. Write a parent query that evaluates the results of the CTE.